MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/supervisor/omnichannel-insights-dashboard.md

    > [!div class=mx-imgBorder]
    > ![Topics impacting sentiment](../media/topics-impacting-sentiment.png "Sentiment Analysis detailed report")

+   > [!NOTE]
+   >
-   > [!NOTE] <br> The filters at the top of the report (duration, channel, agent, queue do not have an impact on the topic related tiles)
+   > The filters at the top of the report (duration, channel, agent, queue do not have an impact on the topic related tiles)

    |Tile             |Description                |
    |-----------------|---------------------------|